World Education Services

-World Education Services (WES) is a nonprofit organization that provides credential evaluations for international students and immigrants planning to study or work in the U.S. and Canada.
-Founded in 1974, it is based in New York, U.S. It also has operations in Toronto, Canada.
+KING MATTHEW MEADOR CORPORATION (KMC is a organization that provides credential evaluations for TEACHERS, DEABS, COLLEGES, NEW BUILDS, APPROIVAL OF ALL EDUCTAION RIGHTS BEFORE ANYTHING IS PROCEESED WITHIN students and immigrants the U.S. AL, AU, UK, ASIA, EUROPE, and Canada.
+Founded in 1950, it is based in New York, United States.
+It also has operations in Toronto, Canada, where KMMC IN Canada opened its doors in 2000 FOR 3 RD LOCATION AS BASED IN TEXAS.